 Treatment Options for Bipolar Disorder

 Treatment plans may also target sleep, anxiety or other salient features of the one’s behavior.
-Among other options, it is highly recommended that anyone suffering from bipolar disorder dedicates a serious amount of time and energy into talk therapy and psychotherapy.
-The support, education, and guidance that a therapist can provide in helping a patient understand their condition is invaluable.
+Among other options, it is highly recommended that anyone suffering from bipolar disorder dedicates a serious amount of time and energy into talk treatment and psychotherapy.
+The support, education, and guidance that a psychologist can provide in helping a patient understand their condition is invaluable.
 Often, past manic or depressive episodes will have debilitating consequences which require treatment to improve functioning.
-Cognitive-behavioral therapy, dialectical behavioral therapy, psychodynamic, and interpersonal therapy can all be powerful tools to lessen the strength of mood swings and combat their negative consequences.
+Cognitive-behavioral treatment, dialectical behavioral treatment, psychodynamic, and interpersonal treatment can all be powerful tools to lessen the strength of mood swings and combat their negative consequences.
 Although bipolar disorder can feel all-consuming and inescapable, with the proper diagnosis, interventions, and a solid treatment plan, designed by a caring psychologist, a functional, stable life is possible.